Running Payroll in Mauritius: Employment Taxes & Setup

 As of January 1, 2025, the national minimum wage in Mauritius is set at MUR 17,110 per month.
 This represents a 3.7% increase from the previous rate of MUR 16,500 per month, implemented to address rising living costs and inflation.

-In addition to the base minimum wage, a salary compensation of MUR 610 per month is provided to eligible employees.
+In addition to the base minimum wage, a salary compensation of MUR 610 per month is provided to eligible employees with a basic salary of up to Rs 50,000 per month.
 This compensation aims to further support workers amidst economic challenges.

 Bonus Payments in Mauritius